 What is a dental implant?

 It’s an artificial tooth root made of titanium.
-Implant Dentist Dr. Chung would place it in the jawbone to fill the gap left by a missing tooth root and to hold a new porcelain tooth.
-There are three types of dental implants, to accommodate the size and density of your particular jawbone.
+Dr. Chung places it in the jawbone to fill the gap left by a missing tooth root and to hold a new porcelain tooth.
+There are three types of dental implants to accommodate the size and density of your particular jawbone.
 An implant can also hold a dental bridge.

 What kinds of dental implants are there?

 There are three types of dental implants.
 The type most often used is called a root form implant.
 It is cylindrical and has a grooved surface to help the jawbone tissue grow in closely to it.